-The tower count data showed that for 2023, there was a total of 31,329 annual operations.
+The tower count data showed that for 2024, there was a total of 32,788 annual operations.
 The breakdown by aircraft category was determined from a variety of sources that include:

+- Airport radar

+- FAA Operations Network OPSNET

-- Airport radar - FAA Operations Network (OPSNET) and TFMSC
+- FAA Operations TFMSC

-The 2023 aircraft operations for each category of operation are summarized in Table 5-1.
+The 2024 aircraft operations for each category of operation are summarized in Table 5-1.
 These operations are categorized as commercial jets, regional jets, small commuters, general aviation, business jets, turbo- and piston-propeller, helicopter, and military.
-The total number of annual corporate jet aircraft was determined from the Airport's radar data, which provides information on aircraft that file IFR flight plans, accounting for nearly all larger aircraft including business jets.
+The total number of annual GA jet aircraft was determined from the Airport's radar data, which provides information on aircraft that file IFR flight plans, accounting for nearly all larger aircraft including business jets.
 Larger twin-engine propeller aircraft are also counted in airport radar, but smaller aircraft flying VFR are not always included.
-The AEDT model was based upon a compilation of all 31,329 operations at the Airport.
+The AEDT model was based upon a compilation of all 32,788 operations at the Airport.